European-XFEL/zulip-write-only-proxy/README.md

 poe serve  # Run the server
 ```

+### Todo

+Tentative list of things to do in the future:

+- [ ] Query MyMdC for the stream name given a proposal number
+- [ ] Query MyMdC for the list of topics and pass that on instead of trying to get them with the Zulip API
+- [ ] Improve logging (structlog/loguru? sentry?)

 ## Deployment

 Deployment is similar to development with `docker compose`, but instead a docker stack is used to allow for better scaling and update configuration.